easypanel-io/website/docs/05-templates/weblate/index.md

 ## Description

-Weblate is a libre software web-based continuous localization system used by over 2500 libre projects and companies in more than 165 countries.
-It allows for the translation of software, documentation, and other content.
+Weblate is a powerful, web-based continuous localization system.
+It is designed to simplify the process of translating text from one language to another, making it an invaluable tool for projects and companies operating in multiple countries.
+With Weblate, users can easily translate using the platform, download and upload translations, and even integrate with version control systems for seamless workflow.
+The app supports a wide range of file formats, and it also provides a REST API and Python API for further flexibility.
+Weblate also offers features like automatic suggestions, translation memory, and various checks and fixups to ensure high-quality translations.
+Whether you&#39;re starting with internationalization or managing an established translators community, Weblate has the features to support your translation needs.

 ## Instructions